-- 1. Cheating is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
+- Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
 Fraud includes committing any form of plagiarism, including any and all cases in which a student suggests that a piece of work is his/her own when that is not the case. - 2.
 If fraud is discovered or suspected while an examination is being taken, the examiner or invigilator will immediately inform the student in question and record the incident in writing as quickly as possible.
 The examiner or invigilator may request the student to make available any evidence.
 If the student refuses to do so, this will be noted in the report.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 3.
 If fraud is discovered or suspected other than while an examination is being taken, the examiner will record the incident in writing as quickly as possible.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 4.
 The Board of Examiners will give the student an opportunity to add written comments to the report that was prepared by the examiner or invigilator. - 5.
-The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. a decision that a mark will not be issued for the examination or practical work in question; - c. exclusion from the examination or practical in question for a maximum period of one year; - d. exclusion from one or more examination periods for a maximum period of one year; or - e. a combination of the measures listed above.

-If a student is implicated in a serious case of fraud, then the Board of Examiners may recommend to the Executive Board that the student's registration in the programme be revoked indefinitely.

-6. The Board of Examiners will not make a decision as referred to in subsection 5 until after the student has been given an opportunity to be heard.
+The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. a decision that a mark will not be issued for the examination or practical in question; - c. exclusion from the examination or practical in question for a maximum period of one year; - d. exclusion from one or more examination periods for a maximum period of one year; or - e. a combination of the measures listed above. - In the event of serious fraud, the Board of Examiners is entitled to decide to propose to the Executive Board that the student's enrolment on the degree programme be permanently terminated. - 6.
+The Board of Examiners will not make a decision as referred to in subsection 5 until after the student has been given an opportunity to be heard.
 A hearing will not be necessary if the Board of Examiners determines that there was no fraud.